10/30/2024

 speaker

 Yeah, and that's exactly right, Will.
 This is Tom.
 I just wanted to comment to give you a little bit of additional color on how Penang is going.
 Pretty much as we spoke about it last quarter, we are registering revenues.
 They're insignificant at this point.
 Next quarter, we're expecting a buildup in those revenues.
-And as Dan said, into Q1 and Q2 of next year, we should see a steepening of the revenue climb.
+And as Dan said, In Q1 and Q2 of next year, we should see a steepening of the revenue climb.
 From a qualification standpoint, really no change.
 We're making progress, steady progress there as we go through audits and qualifications.
-And customer interest remains very high in the facility, given the opportunity to reinforce or to enforce supply chain resiliency.
-That interest is still there from the customer base.
-So really no shift in terms of the characterization of the facility from that perspective.
+And customer interest remains very high. in the facility given the opportunity to reinforce or to enforce supply chain resiliency, that interest is still there from the customer base.
+So really no shift in terms of the characterization of facility from that perspective.

 speaker

-Just one more, if I can squeeze it in.
-The 180-bips drag today, that then the facility gets to break even by mid-next year, is what you are, the way we should interpret that, does that mean effectively holding all SQL a year from now margins will be 180-bips higher, or does it not quite mean that because even at break even, it's still a drag?
+Just one more if I can squeeze it in.
+The 180 bps drag today, that then the facility gets to breakeven by mid-next year.
+The way we should interpret that, does that mean effectively holding all SQL a year from now, margins will be 180 bps higher, or does it not quite mean that because even at breakeven, it's still a drag?

 speaker

-No, at break even, you'd get that 180 back, so that's a zero drag.
-But if you look at, so that's a quarterly headwind that I've been giving you, the 180 basis points.
-So you're still gonna have two quarters of that headwind, and then the second half of the year, you'll get the zero, and the third quarter, you'll start seeing it get a little bit above that, we expect mid-teen operating margins in that business, ultimately, as we get to full ramp.
-So you'll see somewhere between zero and that number as we ramp up in the second half of the year.
-So for the, we're looking at an annual basis, you're not going to get all of that back.
-It'll be slightly still negative for the full year, next year, slight drag, but on a quarterly basis, you'll be at zero by the third quarter.
+No, at breakeven, you'd get that 180 back, so that's zero drag.
+But if you look at – so that's a quarterly headwind that I've been giving you, the 180 basis points.
+So you're still going to have two quarters of that headwind, and then the second half of the year you'll get the zero, and the third quarter you'll start seeing it get a little bit above that.
+We expect mid-teen – operating margins in that business, ultimately, as we get to full ramp.
+So you'll see somewhere between, you know, zero and that number as we ramp up in the second half of the year.
+So for the, you know, we look at an annual basis, you're not going to get all of that back.
+It'll be slightly still negative for the full year, next year, slight drag.
+But by, you know, on a quarterly basis, you'll be back at, you'll be at zero by the, you know, third quarter.

 speaker